simplex-chat/simplex-chat/blog/20230523-simplex-chat-v5-1-message-reactions-self-destruct-passcode.md

 No idea why it took us so long to add them – finally we have them, and they are great.

-We didn't like the view of other messengers plagued by 40 different reactions on a message, and we were not quite sure what can be done about it, so we initially decided to limit available reaction to just 6: thumbs up 👍, down 👎, smile 😀, tear 😢, heart ❤️ and rocket 🚀.
+We didn't like the view of other messengers plagued by 40 different reactions on a message, and we were not quite sure what can be done about it, so we initially decided to limit available reactions to just 6: thumbs up 👍, down 👎, smile 😀, tear 😢, heart ❤️ and rocket 🚀.
 But unlike some other messengers, we don't limit the reactions to just one per message - you can put up to 3.

 You can add them via the menu, or just by tapping the reaction already on the message.